logo

 **The annual percentage rate (APR), compounded semi-annually, not in advance.
 The APR is for a mortgage of $100,000 with monthly payments and a 25 year amortization.
 APR assumes no fees apply.
 You may be required to pay additional fees, such as legals costs and/or appraisal costs, which would increase your APR.
 Rates subject to change without notice.

-The Bank of Canada left the benchmark rate this time around at its highest level since December 2000 after 11 consecutive rate increases.
-Canada's inflation numbers softened from a high of 5.9% to startlast year, to 3.80% in September and 3.40% in December 2024, not that far from the Bank of Canada target rate of 2%.
-The federal government's inattention to a budget combined with an over stimulus of the economy and the carbon tax/hikes is all bad news for all borrowers, particularily for first time home buyers.
-With interest rates cresting 6%, the federal government's stress test means borrowers must qualify for traditional mortgages at 8%.
-The result of this increase will further reduce what Canadians qualify for both in trying to purchase a home and to refinance their existing home, and further dampens investments in Canada.
+The Bank of Canada reduced the benchmark rate this time around at its highest level since December 2000 after 11 consecutive rate increases.
+Canada's inflation numbers softened from a high of 5.9% to startlast year, to 2.00% in August 2024, achieveing the Bank of Canada target rate of 2%.
+The federal government's inattention to a budget combined with an over stimulus of the economy and the carbon tax/hikes was all bad news for all borrowers, particularily for first time home buyers.
+With interest rates having crested 5%, the federal government's stress test means borrowers must qualify for traditional mortgages at 7%.
+The result of these rate increases further reduce what Canadians qualify for both in trying to purchase a home and to refinance their existing home, and further dampened investment in Canada.

 In essence, all home buyers, regardless of down payment, and all existing home owners looking to refinance their homes, regardless of equity, must qualify at the federal government's mandated rate of 2% above the offered contract rate.